 \vsp In the special case when $B:=\one$, one can replace the duality data in $\S$ \ref{sssec-duality-data-bimodule} by $A$-linear maps $c':A\to y\ot_A x$ and $e':x\ot_A y \to A$, such that both the following compositions are isomorphic to the identity maps.

-\sssec{Duality in \texorpdfstring{$\DGCat$}{DGCat}} Let $\mCA$ and $\mCB$ be two associative algebra objects in $\DGCat$, $\mCM$ (resp. $\mCN$) be an $(\mCA,\mCB)$-bimodule (resp. a $(\mCB,\mCA)$-bimodule) DG-category.
+\sssec{Duality in \texorpdfstring{$\DGCat$}{DGCat}} Let $\mCA$ and $\mCB$ be two associative algebra objects in $\DGCat$, $\mCM$ (resp. $\mCN$) be an $(\mCA,\mCB)$-bimodule (resp. a $(\mCB,\mCA)$-bimodule) DG category.
 If $\mCM$ and $\mCN$ are dual to each other, the universal properties can be upgraded to equivalences between categories: